AutoLabModena/Spatial-Sampling/Approximation_Comparizons_Codes/readme.md

 # Codes tips

-All codes were tested with Python version 3.10.12; if you have Ubuntu installed, you can simply run them by opening a terminal in this folder and then type one of the followings commands <br>
+All codes were tested with Python version 3.10.12; if you have Ubuntu installed, you can simply run them by opening a terminal in this folder and then type one of the followings commands: <br>
-> >>python time_gmr.py <br>
+> __>>python time_gmr.py__ <br>
 > >>python dtw_gmr.py <br>
 > >>python ss_gmr.py <br>
 > >>python ss_dtan.py <br>